 When stocks go down in price, bonds can go up in price.
 Here’s an example from my 2013 Seeking Alpha article Portfolio Keeping You Up at Night?
 Take One of These.
 This chart demonstrates that teeter totter effect.
 That’s the stocks going down hard in blue and those bonds going up, in red.
 Of course, put those two together and you will get a much smoother ride.

 So why do bonds change in price?
 You can trade a bond so there is obviously a buyer and a seller.
 We know that interest rates can change and that can affect bonds and bond yields available in the marketplace.
-Think that if you have a 10 year government bond that pays you 3% a year, and then rates change and a similar or exact 10 year government bond is available that now pays 4%.
+If you have a 10 year government bond that pays you 3% a year, and then rates change and a similar or exact 10 year government bond is available that now pays 5%.
 A buyer would obviously choose to buy the higher yielding bond, meaning that you’ll have to put your bond on sale, you’ll have to discount your bond offering.
+Your less attractive 3% yielding bond goes down in price.

 Or course bonds can also go up in price, as per the above chart.
 Interest rates could fall, meaning bonds already owned are more attractive than the new lower yielding bonds coming onto the market.
 You could sell your bonds at a premium, perhaps with a nice profit.
 Of course, government agencies might lower rates when the economy is faltering, when stocks markets are falling, and that can be beneficial for the bond markets and bond holders.
 Other factors can also affect bond prices such as the credit rating of the bond issuer.